Akashpatel2609/Akashpatel2609/README.md

 - 👨🏽‍💻 I’m currently working on Applied AI Postgraduate Certification
 - 🌱 I’m currently learning Gen AI and LLM;
-- 👯 I’m looking for contribution in Open Source Projects
+- 👯 I’m open for contribution in Open Source Projects
 - :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
 - 💬 Talk to me about Cricket 🏏, Anime , Movies 🎥, Games 🎮
 - ⚡️ Fun-Fact: I have a Masters degree in Electrical and Comuting Engineering